Feyerabend/bb/workbook/projects/ch02/vmo/VMO.md

 ## Project

-*Project: Build from the code, add more mathematical functions, more data types, etc.*
+*Build from the code, add more mathematical functions, more data types, etc.*

+*Prerequisties: Some familiarity with concepts in object-orientation, preferably som different approaches to how objects are handled in various languages.*

 ### Overview